• azerbaijan.travel

 • For major holidays or international trips, they tend to plan and book 3 to 6 months in advance, particularly for peak travel seasons such as summer and winter vacations.

-• Short-term trips or last-minute bookings are also common, especially for domestic travel or nearby destinations in East Asia (e.g., Japan, Taiwan) that require less preparation and have easier access, such as visa-free or simplified visa procedures.
+• Short-term trips or last-minute bookings are very common, especially for domestic travel or nearby destinations in East Asia (especially to Japan) or South-East Asia, that require less preparation and have easier access, such as visa-free or simplified visa procedures.

 • For holiday weekends or quick getaways, booking can occur within 1 to 2 months in advance, with flexible options based on availability and promotions.